• Skip to primary navigation

 Cut list:

-(2) 11-1/2″ cuts from common board, for each end of mold
+(2) 11-1/2″ cuts from the common board for each end of the mold

-(2) 18-1/2″ cuts from common board, for each side of mold
+(2) 18-1/2″ cuts from the common board for each side of the mold

-(1) 20″ x 11-1/2″ from plywood, for bottom of mold
+(1) 20″ x 11-1/2″ from plywood for bottom of mold

 Size: 18-1/2″ x 9-1/2″

-Cost: Approximately $30.00
+Cost: Approximately $30.00 (in 2017)

 Step One: Build the Mold

 Lay (2) 18-1/2 sections vertically on the table.
-Then lay the (2) 11-1/2 sections horizontally at the top and bottom of each of the 18-1/2 sections to form a rectangular mold.
+Then, lay the (2) 11-1/2 sections horizontally at the top and bottom of each of the 18-1/2 sections to form a rectangular mold.

 Pre-drill holes using the 1/8″ drill bit and secure the frame with screws.
 Place plywood on top of the frame and attach with screws.